chenxd2/DSI-KPMG-Capstone/README.md

 ### Problem
 - number of period predict forward? so far, our model predicts 1 month forward
 - CIQ database access
+- Include previous target variable or not? if include, prediction looks like a simple shifting on CNN

 ### Plan
 - emsemble LSTM, CNN, Random forest classifier